johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 ## Translation and Republication ##

-It is hoped that Maize Plant Discipleship will be widely translated, republished, trialled and adopted for use in numerous African and other majority world contexts.
-We welcome hearing from those who have explored and trialled Maize Plant Discipleship.
-Contact us via the Maize Plant Discipleship website, (www.maizeplantdiscipleship.info), telling us where, how and with what effect you are using it, together with any suggestions you would like to offer.
+It is hoped that Maize Plant Discipleship handbooks will be widely translated, republished and adopted for use in many African and other majority world contexts.
+We welcome hearing from those who have explored and trialled it.
+Please tell us where, how and with what effect you are using it, together with any suggestions you would like to offer.
+Contact us via www.maizeplantdiscipleship.info

 <!--\begin {pause}-->

-Are you aware of stories, proverbs or cultural analogies — :	that could help to contextually illustrate and culturally illuminate teaching concepts contained in the Maize Plant Discipleship syllabus?
+Are you aware of stories, proverbs, metaphors —
+:	that could help to contextually illustrate and culturally illuminate teaching concepts contained in the Maize Plant Discipleship syllabus?

 	*If you send them to us, we may incorporate them in future editions.
 Alternatively, under the terms of the Maize Plant Discipleship Licence, you could publish an adaption*.